 When we are teenagers in schools, we can’t help but compare our academics, our looks, our wealth with our classmates.
-But this constant need for comparison with others create a low perception of ourselves.
-We will always find students who have better grades, better looks and richer than us.
-There’s no incentive to compare, but we still do it as our mind needs information to make sense who we are.
+But this constant need for comparison with others creates a low perception of ourselves.
+We will always find students who have better grades, better looks, and richer than us.
+There’s no incentive to compare, but we still do it as our mind needs information to make sense of who we are.

 7. You once experienced a traumatic event.

 Trauma could be experienced in both your childhood or adulthood.
 Both can result in low self-esteem.
-Someone who have a healthy self-esteem as a kid may end up with low self-esteem because of traumatic experiences in adulthood.
+Someone who has healthy self-esteem as a kid may end up with low self-esteem because of traumatic experiences in adulthood.

 Some examples of trauma which leads to low self-esteem include:

 - Abuse of any kind such as physical, sexual, and emotional abuse,

 - Life-threatening events such as accident, disaster, and war,

 - The sudden death of someone close, and

 - Serious injuries and illnesses.